Arturrno/polsl-miernikEiM-automation/README.md

 # MiernikEIM ⚡🔌

-The MiernikEIM project is a C++ application that enables the measurement of electrical values using a serial interface.
+The MiernikEIM project is a C++ application that enables auto measurement of electrical values using a serial interface, this program was designed to be used with specific device in EiM course at Silesian University of Technology (POLSL).

-## Introduction

-This project aims to facilitate the measurement and analysis of electrical values through serial communication with a specific device.
-It's an example application that can be used to communicate with an electrical measuring device or sensor via a serial port.

 ## Features